 This section addresses the geology, topography and physiology, soils and sediments, bathymetry, and, where applicable, geological hazards such as seismicity, slope stability, and liquefaction associated with the proposed Project route.
-Data for this section are drawn from the USGS, the NRCS, survey reports and background research conducted by the Applicant, and other surveys and academic sources.
+Data for this section are drawn from the USGS, the NRCS, survey reports and background research, and in-water field studies conducted by the Applicant's consultants (CSR 2015; see Appendix K), and other surveys and academic sources.
 Sediments are discussed for the aquatic portions of the proposed Project, which includes the entire Lake Segment.